Tasty tomato soups in India

 - Soup thickeners:

-- 1 tbsp potato starch, arrowroot, rice flour, cornstarch, or chickpea (besan) flour
+- 1 tablespoon potato starch, arrowroot, rice flour, cornstarch, or chickpea (besan) flour

 - 1/2 cup cooked potato